 On January 1, 2022, the Company adopted Accounting Standards Update 2016-02, Leases, with various amendments issued in 2018 and 2019 (collectively, "ASC 842") using the modified retrospective approach, for leases that existed on January 1, 2022.
 ASC 842 requires lessees to recognize assets and liabilities for most leases.
 The Company evaluates whether an arrangement is or contains a lease at contract inception.
 A lease exists when a contract conveys to the customer the right to control the use of an identified asset for a period of time in exchange for consideration.
 Upon lease commencement, the date on which a lessor makes the underlying asset available to the Company for use, the Company classifies the lease as either an operating or finance lease.
-The Company applied certain practical expedients permitted under the transition guidance, including the package of practical expedients, which permits the Company not to reassess its prior conclusions related to lease identification, lease classification, and initial direct costs capitalization.
+The Company not to reassess its prior conclusions related to lease identification, lease classification, and initial direct costs capitalization.
 The Company solely acts as a lessee and its leases primarily consist of operating leases for its real estate in the states in which the Company operates.
 The Company has other operating and financing leases for various clinical and non-clinical equipment.